- All chronic diseases exist on the same spectrum of biochemical and pathological change.

 Our healing ability is a supremely intelligent and powerful set of divine forces which operate all of the time through all aspects of our being…in body, mind, emotions, and spirit.
 It is in this quaternary that the best epigenetic life choices can be understood and practiced.
 It is important that we become familiar with how our life evolves in the elements of this quaternary of healing.

 Our choices and life practices influence our healing intelligence.
 Health is something that we should have, as long as we do not interfere with it, and we learn to support it.
-A cut on our skin heals by its own intelligent design.
+A cut on our skin heals by the grace of the body’s divine native intelligence.
 It is a simple matter to support this process and not get in its way.

 Regarding the Neurodegenerative Disorders